 In the latest episode of SciShow’s “Why Do Birds Sing In The Morning?,” Michael Aranda explains that birds sing in the morning to get the crispest, clearest sound quality they can.
 Of course, these birds are well aware of the fact that the acoustic conditions are at their best during the morning.
 Because, during this time of the day, there is less ambient noise, and they don’t want to miss this opportunity to get their messages out – as loud, clear and consistent as possible.

-Well, before getting into much details about why birds sing in the early mornings, let’s get to know about the noises the birds make – “Birdcall” and “Birdsong.”
+Well, before we dig deeper into why birds sing in the morning, let’s get to know about the noises the birds make – “Birdcall” and “Birdsong.”

 A birdcall is typically a note – like a chirp or a squawk – uttered by a bird for the purpose of contact or alarm.
 Micheal explains that all birds of the same species are born knowing how to make, to say things like – “Hey!
 I’m over here! or Danger!”